sakSambo/IMU-Based-Solar-Tracking-Concept/README.md

 # IMU-Based-Solar-Tracking-Concept
 This project provides a concept for a type of solar tracker that uses calculations of the sun's position and provides orientation feedback using an IMU sensor, allowing precise alignment without relying on light sensors.
-Please read the poster file 'solarPoster' for more detail.
+Please read the poster file 'PosterSolar' for more detail.